DaycareIQ/blog.daycareiq.com/_posts/2015-02-09-Resources-For-Parents.md

 ##Healthy Parents, Healthy Children##

-This great resources was put together by Alberta Health Services.
-Most new parents will have recieved a copy from their physician, if you didn't, you can find tons of great information about raising a healthy child [here](http://www.healthyparentshealthychildren.ca/).
+This great resource was put together by Alberta Health Services.
+Most new parents will recieve a hard copy from their physician.
+You can also visit their website to find tons of great information about raising a healthy child [here](http://www.healthyparentshealthychildren.ca/).

 ##Immunizations##